tydagan/Hackathon-2023/README.md

 # algorhythmz

+<em> Built for for HackUMass XI </em>

 Generate the freestyle rap of your dreams at [algorhythmz.tech](algorhythmz.tech)!

-Algorhythmz generates related words, ranks them, and iteratively generates a freestyle rap about any freestyle rap of your choice!
+At algorhythmz.tech, all you need to do is input a one-word prompt and words from a dataset of 40,000+ songs will be used to generate a freestyle rap based on your query

+# heading here
+stuff